JieSheep/STRfinder/README.md

 - 5'Flanking sequence: the 5'flank sequence of STR marker; value in this file in not used in STRfinder, you can also jsut fill in 'NA' here;
 - 3'Flanking sequence: the 3'flank sequence of STR marker; value in this file is not used in STRfinder, you can also jsut fill in 'NA' here;
 - STR_type: the value indicates the ploidy of STR marker; if the marker is diploidy, please fill in "1" here; if the marker is haploidy, please fill in "2" here;

-3) STRs_loci.bed
+**2. STRs_loci.bed**
+<a name="anchor2"></a>
 A bed file contains the chr/star/end information of core repeat region for each STR markers in your panel.
 This file is used to evaluate how many reads and bases covers you STR core repeat region.
 If you don't pay attention to this information, you can provide any existed BED file.

-4) STR_primers.bed
+**3. STR_primers.bed**
+<a name="anchor3"></a>
 A bed file contains the chr/start/end information of your amplified/probe_covered region for each STR markers in your panel.
 This file is used to evaluate how many reads and bases covers your amplified STRs regions.
 If you don't pay attention to this information, you can provide any existed BED file.

+**4.  flank sequence in fasta format for each STRs marker**
+<a name="anchor4"></a>
-5) flank sequence in fasta format for each STRs marker For each STR marker, you must prepare a fasta file contains flank sequences.
+For each STR marker, you must prepare a fasta file contains flank sequences.
 The fasta file must be named as marker.fa with the character of marker must be consistent with marker name in the file STRs_site.txt.
 Content of the fasta file goes as follow,

-> DYS460_p5
+> \>DYS460_p5
 > GTATTTGTCTATTAT
-> DYS460_p7
+> \>DYS460_p7
 > GTCAGAGGTGTCAGA

 5'flank sequence of a STR marker must be named as marker_p5, 3'flank sequence of a STR marker must be named as marker_p7, marker is the name of the marker which is consistent with the marker.fa file.
 The length of flanking sequence is up to you, the recommended value is above 15bp, while the base sequence must be concordant with the forward strand of reference genome.
 Once the fasta files for each STR marker  are prepared, all the marker.fa file need to be placed in the same folder.

-6) ID correspondence file
+**5. ID correspondence file**
+<a name="anchor_id"></a>
 Sometimes STRs markers' name typed in the previous config file may not satisfy the practical application, in order to generate customer satisfied genotype STRs marker names in the final result, a file indicates the ID correspondence is necessary.
 The ID correspondence file involves two columns separated by TAB, the first column is the STRs markers name used in the previous config file, and the second column is your expected output STRs markers name.
 |#Used ID|Final ID|
 |--------|--------|